|

 similar degree of annexation.
 However, as these cases deal with the Quebec

 Civil Code and its categorization of immoveables, we have placed no great reliance on these cases.
+In the Commission's view, there is little doubt that Island Tel's

 communications network is dependent upon the DMS-100 switch.
 It is an integral and